 This Air Tour Voluntary Agreement (Agreement) provides the terms and conditions for commercial air tours to be conducted over Glen Canyon National Recreation Area (Glen Canyon) and Rainbow Bridge National Monument (Rainbow Bridge) as an alternative to an air tour management plan, under the provisions of the National Parks Air Tour Management Act, as amended.
-The parties to this Agreement are the National Park Service (NPS), the Federal Aviation Administration (FAA), and (Insert operator name here).
+The parties to this Agreement are the National Park Service (NPS), the Federal Aviation Administration (FAA), and [name of air tour operators].